drupaldiversity/diversity-of-the-web/SURVEY.md

     () Completed master's degree
     () Completed PhD

-## Big 8

-Have you heard of the "big 8" aspects of diversity?
-Including this here for consideration of other questions to include if you want to be "fully" comprehensive.
+## How do you identify?

+Turns out, diversity is hard to classify [3].
+It's personal, contextual, and depends as much on who you are as who you are around.
+Here are some identifiers we're going to consider.

-    1. Ability - Mental and/or physical (addressed)
+    *.
+Ability - Mental and/or physical
-    2. Age (addressed)
+    *.
+Age
-    3. Ethnicity (addressed)
+    *.
+Ethnicity
-    4. Gender (addressed)
+    *.
+Gender
-    5. Race (addressed)
+    *.
+Race
-    6. Religion
+    *.
+Religion
-    7. Sexual Orientation
+    *.
+Sexual Orientation
-    8. Socio-Economic Status/Class
+    *.
+Socio-Economic Status/Class
+    *. ? / & / Etc.

 ### Disability
-Do we want people to share their disability identification?
-(Yes)

     Do you identify as having a disability as defined under the [Americans with Disabilities Act](https://adata.org/faq/what-definition-disability-under-ada)?
     () Yes
         [] Physical